Skip to main content

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position at [Company Name].
-I am grateful for the opportunity and for the time you took to discuss the role, team, and expectations with me.
+I appreciate the opportunity and the time you took to discuss the role, team, and expectations with me.

-After reviewing the offer carefully, I have decided not to accept it at this time.
-The position itself is interesting, and I respect the work your team is doing, but the overall package does not align closely enough with my current needs.
+After careful consideration, I have decided not to accept the offer at this time.
+The position is interesting, and I respect the work your team is doing, but the overall package does not align closely enough with my current needs.

-In particular, [salary / schedule / location / remote arrangement / benefits] is the main point that makes it difficult for me to move forward.
-I wanted to be honest about that rather than accept a role where the fit would not be right from the beginning.
+In particular, [salary / schedule / location / remote arrangement / benefits] is the main factor that makes it difficult for me to accept.
+I wanted to be honest about this rather than take a role where the fit would not be right from the start.

 I appreciate the offer and the professionalism you showed throughout the process.
-If circumstances change in the future, I would be glad to stay in touch.
+If circumstances change in the future, I would be happy to stay in touch.

 Best regards,